Quick start

 fw = Foodweb([1 => 2, 2 => 3]) # 1 eats 2, and 2 eats 3.

-Then, you can generate the parameter of the model (mostly species traits) with:
+Then, you can generate the parameter of the model (species rates, interaction parameters, etc.) with

 m = default_model(fw)